TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 This shows a minimal setup with a local DB.
 This will use the example files and the minimal default configuration.

-For a detailed example see Appendix 'A Full Example.'
+For a detailed example see Appendix "A Full Example."

 ``` {.in}
 mkdir -p project/biblio